-In this blog we’ll talk about the difference between SPF30 and SPF50, what reef-safe sunscreen means, and why you should avoid ones that contain Nano Particles.
-As well as suggesting our favourite zero waste sunscreen that is good for you and the ocean!
+In this blog we’ll talk about the difference between SPF30 and SPF50, what reef-safe sunscreen means, and why and how to avoid ones that contain nano particles, as well as suggesting our favourite zero waste sunscreens that are good for you and the Earth!

 The Sun Protection Factor is the ability in which sunscreen blocks out UVB radiation.
 To sum it up, the difference between SPF30 and SPF50 is very, very small.
 Around 1.3% difference.

 SPF30 filters 96.7% of UVB rays while SPF50+filters out 98% of UVB radiation.
 UVB Rays are the main cause of sunburn,however, purchasing a Broad-Spectrum Sunscreen protects you from both UVB and UVA rays.It is the UVA which ages you and can have more of a significant long-term impact on your skin.
 Eeeeek!

 You can read more about both UVB and UVA Rays in a post we did here.

 So, if you are fairer or burn easy, it's best to go for the SPF50+ otherwise the minimum sun protection everyone should be wearing is SPF30.